Concert Ticket Scams: How to Tell If Ticketmaster Concert Tickets Are Fake

 Aventus did a survey involving 1000 Americans.
 12% of them had ever been victims of fake ticket scams.
 Most scams occur online as it is easier to scam a person online than in person.

 Ticket scams come in many shapes and forms.
 You may buy a ticket online through Craigslist, SeatGeek, or EventBrite only to never receive it.
 You may receive the ticket, but it ends up being a counterfeit.
 You may purchase a ticket from Ticketmaster only to discover that the same ticket was resold to many other people.
 Or, you may get a real ticket, but when you use it, you find out that it had been canceled for one reason or another.
-These variants make the identification of a fake ticket an uphill task.
+These variants make the an uphill task.
 But that's why we're here, to show you how to identify fakes and show you the way forward.